Louisa Wells Aikman

-Louisa Wells Aikman, also known as Louisa Susannah Aikman, (born Louisa Susannah Wells; October 1755 – November 1831) was a British author and music score collector.
+Louisa Wells Aikman, also known as Louisa Susannah Aikman, (born Louisa Susannah Wells; October 1755 – November 1831) was an American author and music score collector.
 She is best known for her book, The journal of a voyage from Charleston, S.C., to London.

 Early life

 Louisa was born in Charleston, South Carolina, British America, on 17 October 1755.
 Her parents were Robert Wells (1728-1794) and Mary Rowand (1728-1805).

 Her father was a major book-trading, printer, and newspaper publisher in Charleston.
 By 1764, Robert Wells published a newspaper, the South Carolina and American General Gazette.
 By 1775, Wells claimed to have the largest stock of books for sale in America.
 While in Charleston, he wrote and published "Travestie of Virgil."
 Robert Wells was a "fervent Loyalist."
 Consequently, at the opening of the American Revolutionary War, he left the colonies and returned to London.

 Her mother was the eldest child of John Rowand (alt Rowan), merchant of Glasgow, Scotland.
 John Rowan was a descendant of the unfortunate family of Ruthven, Earle of Gowrie, who relinquished the Ruthven name for Rowand.

 She grew up with two brothers and two sisters.
 Her oldest brother was John Wells (1752-1799).
 Her younger brother was William Charles Wells, MD (1757-1817).
-Her older sister was Priscilla Wells (1756-1843), who was unmarried.
+Her older sister was Griselda Wells (1756-1843), who was unmarried.
 Her youngest sister was Helena Wells (1758-1824) married Edward Whitford (1762-1834).
 Helena wrote two novels: The Stepmother (1799) and Constantia Neville (1800).

 After her Loyalist father fled Charleston for England in 1775, Louisa and her brother remained to manage the family business.
 Three years later, she was banished as a Loyalist and was forced to leave America.
 Louisa set sail on June 27, 1778, to seek exile in London.
 Thus began the journey that would be memorialized in her book.